architect/arc.codes/src/shared/en/aws/guides-deps.md

 ## Updating a `.arc` project

-`npx hydrate update` will update node modules in the lambda functions.
-If you need to upgrade breaking changes you will need to manually `cd` into the lambda directory and run `npm rm modulename && npm i modulename` to get the latest version.
+`npx hydrate update` will update node modules in the Lambda functions.
+If you need to upgrade breaking changes you will need to manually `cd` into the Lambda directory and run `npm rm modulename && npm i modulename` to get the latest version.

 ## Best Practices

 - Check in `package.json` and `package-lock.json`
-- Also make sure every lambda has a `package.json` and `package-lock.json` checked in
+- Also make sure every Lambda has a `package.json` and `package-lock.json` checked in
 - Add `node_modules` to your `.gitignore`
 - Ensure your deps are synchronized within an `@app` namespace